dEAduction/dEAduction/CONTRIBUTING.md

 ### Code documentation

-As will be shown in this section, the d∃∀duction's code documentation may be long to write and needs be maintained when the code is changed.
+As will be shown in this section, the d∃∀duction's code documentation may be long to write and needs be to maintained when the code is changed.
 But **the documentation is as essential as the code**.
 It might prove useless for the author but it is essential for any person discovering your code.
 As Guido said, *code is read much more often than it is written*.
 When writing documentation, you should always assume that the reader is not familiar with your code and has very little time and skill to understand it.
-The writer should do most of the work, so that the reader can efficiently understand the essence and utility of your code in a single reading.
-Documentation should not only tell what a piece of code does, but also why it exists, why it is necessary, where it is used and how, and provide examples if necessary.
+The writer should do most of the work, so that the reader can efficiently understand the essence and utility of the code in one reading.
+Documentation should not only tell what a piece of code does, but also why it exists, why it is necessary, where it is used and how, and provide examples if needed.

 #### Function and method signatures